ehastings08/mastermind/MastermindProjectPlan.md

 	* If neither: -

 - Add all feedbacks and then sort the array so there is no indication of position given (maybe factor this out)

+# Refactor

+## Human Player Chooses

+- Now refactor your code to allow the human player to choose whether she wants to be the creator of the secret code or the guesser.

+- Build it out so that the computer will guess if you decide to choose your own secret colors.
+Start by having the computer guess randomly (but keeping the ones that match exactly).

+- Next, add a little bit more intelligence to the computer player so that, if the computer has guessed the right color but the wrong position, its next guess will need to include that color somewhere.
+Feel free to make the AI even smarter.

+## Steps

+-